DS202-at-ISU/lab-2-lab2_team16/README.md

 Acres.
 This is probably because houses near the downtown city of Ames tend to be more expensive.
 Additionally, large acres of land will usually cost more money.
-There are some oddities in the graph as some price have not been updated.
+There are some oddities in the graph as some price have not been updated. -Ryan Riebesehl